 Q: Does The Hearth have staff members that have tested positive for COVID 19?

-Yes, The Hearth has had staff members test positive.
+The Hearth at Drexel does not currently have any cases.
+The community had staff members test positive previously.
 We are adhering to the Pennsylvania Department of Health guidelines for all staff members tested positive no matter their role.Close

 Q: What are the Department of Health guidelines for healthcare workers to return to work after testing positive?

 - DOH is recommending that persons with COVID-19, including healthcare providers (HCP) under home isolation be released from isolation after a minimum of 10 days after symptom onset and after 72 hours of being afebrile and feeling well.

 - People with laboratory confirmed COVID-19 who have not had any symptoms may discontinue isolation when at least 10 days have passed since the date of their first positive COVID-19 diagnostic test and have no subsequent illness.

 - Healthcare persons returning to work after being released from isolation must wear a facemask at all times and be restricted from caring for severely immunocompromised patients for 14 days after symptom onset, as well as adhere to strict hand and respiratory hygiene and monitor for symptoms.